 - a.
 Illegal conduct such as theft, dealing in, or use of illicit drugs, violence or threatened violence and criminal damage against property - b.
 Fraud, money laundering or misappropriation of funds - c.
 Financial irregularities - d.
-Failure to comply with, or breach of, legal or regulatory requirements - e.
+Failure to comply with, or breach of, legal or regulatory requirements; however, this does not include personal work-related grievances (i.e., employment issues or discrimination, harassment, or bullying that relates to individuals personally) - e.
 Engaging in or threatening to engage in detrimental conduct against a person who has made a disclosure or is believed or suspected to have made or be planning to make a disclosure.